395px

 God told me I'm the one, I believed it

-I'm the youngest of my brothers, father eased the burden on our mothers
+I'm the youngest of my brothers, Father, ease the burden on our mothers

 Don't mix me with them, I'm not the one

-Hold up, I ain't finished, I ain't dumb
+Hold up, I ain't finished, I ain't done

 My ancestors, my ancestors told me that my life is prophecy